 - Ask three questions about your paper.
 For example:

 - Do I have serious grammatical errors in the paper?

-- Please do not expect Writing Center faculty to correct every error in the three pages of the paper that you ask us to examine; we will look mainly at the problem areas you identify.
+- Please do not expect Writing Center faculty to correct every error.
+We will look mainly at the problem areas you identify.

-- Allow 48 hours (excluding weekends) for us to receive the paper, critique it, and send it back to you.
-In most cases it will not take this long, but during peak rush times on campus, such as mid-term and finals, we will be very busy.
-(Consequently, make sure you write and send your paper well in advance of the due date.)
+- Allow 72 business hours (business days, excluding weekends & holidays) for us to receive the paper, read/comment, and send the draft back to you.
+Consequently, make sure you write and submit your paper to the OWL well in advance of the due date.

 - The Writing Center needs the following information for records:

 - Your name

 - Your Banner ID (700#)